Agent Advice: Letting go of Christmas card anxiety

 4. If you do anything for Christmas, take care of your key referrers.

 Who are the people who refer the most business to you?
 Has anyone referred you more than one listing in the past 12 months?
 It could be someone you know who has a big local network, or a local property manager, or your accountant, or another agent in a nearby area.
-Take those people out to lunch.
-All together if you want to, or individually.
+Take those people out to lunch, all together if you want to, or individually.

 5 targeted one-on-one catch-ups are more powerful, in my opinion, than hundreds of Christmas cards getting lost in the noise.